 Traditionally, Building Information Modelling field has been driven by tools which were mainly used locally on single PCs.
 As the world has moved towards world-wide collaboration and cloud services, the value added by embracing these ideas and technologies has not gone unnoticed by any areas of technology.

-Trimble, the producer of Tekla software and services, has embraced opportunities created by the internet.
-Tekla Online Services team focuses on creating and maintaining online services that support and create additional value to the users of Tekla software.
-Some examples include Tekla Model Sharing service for collaboration, and Tekla User Assistance, which helps users utilize Tekla products effectively.
+We at Trimble have always embraced the opportunities new technologies provide.
+Tekla Online Services team focuses on creating and maintaining online services that support and create additional value to the users of Tekla Software.
+Some examples include Tekla Model Sharing service for collaboration, and Tekla User Assistance, which helps users utilize Tekla products efficiently.

 By design, most Tekla Online Services do not share data between them.
 Data, such as models stored in one service, is not available to other services.
 The only exception to this rule is Tekla Account that is used for authentication into all services: it provides necessary identity information for the services.